aalvarogaarcia/TFM/README.md

 # Unsupervised Clustering

-This repository contains a Shiny user interface and an R Markdown report for unsupervised clustering for endophenotype discovery in genetic and protein data.
+This repository contains a Shiny user interface and an R Markdown report for unsupervised clustering for endophenotype discovery in genetic and proteomics data.
-The project was developed as part of a Master's thesis in Bioinformatics and biostatistics from UOC-UB.
+The project was developed as part of a Master's thesis in Bioinformatics and biostatistics from UOC-UB in collaboration with the Genomics Division of the Institute of Technology and Renewable Energy (https://www.iter.es/areas/area-genomica/).

 ## Table of contents